Deepest Cuts for Benders Decomposition: Introduction

 which we refer to as the classical Benders master problem (CMP).
 Constraint sets \eqref{classical-mp-optimality-cuts} and \eqref{classical-mp-feasibility-cuts} are known as the \textit{Benders optimality} and \textit{feasibility} cuts, respectively.
 The classical BD algorithm solves CMP by initially relaxing these constraints, and at each iteration posts one or more cuts of the form \eqref{classical-mp-optimality-cuts} or \eqref{classical-mp-feasibility-cuts} to this relaxation of CMP until the optimality gap is sufficiently closed.
-For a complete description of the BD algorithm the reader is referred to \cite{rahmaniani2017benders}.
+Thus, BD can be viewed as an outer-approximation (OA) algorithm applied to the integer convex program \eqref{generic-milp-projection}, with the difference that, OA algorithms typically address mixed-integer smooth convex programs \citep{duran1986outer, fletcher1994solving,bonami2008algorithmic}, whereas $Q(\yy)$ is non-smooth and \eqref{generic-milp-projection} is purely integer \cite[see, e.g., ][for a more detailed discussion]{belotti2013mixed}.